What is Zelle and how does it work

 What is Zelle?

-Zelle is a mobile payment app that simplifies the payment process and allows for peer-to-peer transfers to happen within minutes.
+Zelle is a mobile payment app that simplifies the payment process and allows for domestic peer-to-peer transfers to happen within minutes.
 But it's not only for consumers, as a business you might want to know more about the Zelle business account.

 If your bank uses Zelle, then you can register for it through your mobile banking app.
 If not, you can simply download the Zelle app.²

-See if Zelle is the best for you: Zelle vs PayPal ; Popmoney vs Zelle ; Zelle vs Venmo
+See if Zelle is the best for you: Zelle vs PayPal; Popmoney vs Zelle; Zelle vs Venmo

 How does Zelle work?